findy-network/findy-network.github.io/content/en/blog/github-swiss-knife-3/index.md

 It offers the GitHub web application functionality via the command line.
 The tool is especially useful for those who suffer from context switching from terminal to browser and vice versa or who prefer to work from a terminal altogether.

-In addition, the CLI tool can be used to automate certain routines, specifically in CI.
+In addition, the CLI tool can automate certain routines, both in CI and local environments.
+We use the Makefile to record often-used commands to support developers' memory.
+The CLI is also a great fit for playing out with the GitHub API.

 {{< imgproc cli Fit "825x825" >}}
 <em>Example of listing PRs with the GitHub CLI tool.